-- A software interface using processor Model Specific Register (MSR). - A processor hardware interface as described in Platform Environmental Control Interface (PECI). .
+• A processor hardware interface as described in Platform Environmental Control Interface (PECI).

-When temperature is retrieved by the processor MSR, it is the instantaneous temperature of the given DTS.
+When temperature is retrieved by the processor, it is the instantaneous temperature of the given DTS.
 When temperature is retrieved using PECI, it is the average of the highest DTS temperature in the package over a 256 ms time window.
 Intel recommends using the PECI reported temperature for platform thermal control that benefits from averaging, such as fan speed control.
-The average DTS temperature may not be a good indicator of package Adaptive Thermal Monitor activation or rapid increases in temperature that triggers the Out of Specification status bit within the PACKAGE_THERM_STATUS MSR 1B1h and IA32_THERM_STATUS MSR 19Ch.
+The average DTS temperature may not be a good indicator of package Adaptive Thermal Monitor activation or rapid increases in temperature that triggers the Out of Specification status bit.